Tolson321/6-Devs-1-Project/README.md

 # 🧩 6 Devs, 1 Project

+Yo Harry this is some things to note from Thomas..

+I set up clerk auth and payments they are in the env we also bought the domain MedPDFNow.com and need a landing page ext for that. the pricing and market research can be found below.
+If you need my login info I will DM you for clerk.

 > **Note:** Developers should reference the [Mistral API documentation](https://docs.mistral.ai/api/) for details on available endpoints, request formats, and model usage.
 >
 > **OCR Model:** This project uses the [`mistral-ocr-latest`](https://docs.mistral.ai/capabilities/document/#tag/ocr/operation/ocr_v1_ocr_post) model for document OCR.
 It extracts structured text from PDFs and images, preserving formatting and returning results in markdown.
 See the [OCR documentation](https://docs.mistral.ai/capabilities/document/#tag/ocr/operation/ocr_v1_ocr_post) for details and usage examples.